get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 - [x] Setup Convex folder as a package and make sure it works
 - [x] Make sure Convex is working in web
-- [ ] Make sure Convex is working on mobile – issue here
+- [x] Make sure Convex is working on mobile
-- [ ] Troubleshoot QR code not showing up on mobile app terminal
+- [x] Troubleshoot QR code not showing up on mobile app terminal

 - [ ] Finish adding auth + backend functionality to mobile app
 - [ ] Finish adding auth + backend functionality to web app